shimaore/esl/README.md

 Examples and Documentation
 --------------------------

-The test suite in [`test/0001.coffee.md`](https://github.com/shimaore/esl/blob/master/test/0001.coffee.md) provides many examples.
+The test suite provides many examples.

-The [API](http://shimaore.github.io/esl/) provides a summary of usage.

-The methods available inside the call-handler are those of the [response object](https://github.com/shimaore/esl/blob/master/src/response.coffee.md#channel-level-commands): `api`, `bgapi`, `command`, `command_uuid`, etc.

 Overview
 --------

-This module is modelled after Node.js' own httpServer and client, and uses an event-driven interface wrapper inside a promise-based API.

-It offers two Event Socket handlers, `client()` and `server()`.

-Typically a client would be used to trigger calls asynchronously (for example in a click-to-dial application); this mode of operation is called "inbound" (to FreeSwitch) in the [Event Socket](http://wiki.freeswitch.org/wiki/Event_Socket) FreeSwitch documentation.
+A client would be used to trigger calls asynchronously (for example in a click-to-dial application); this mode of operation is called "inbound" (to FreeSwitch) in the [Event Socket](http://wiki.freeswitch.org/wiki/Event_Socket) FreeSwitch documentation.

 A server will handle calls sent to it using the "socket" diaplan application (called "outbound" mode in the [Event Socket Outbound](http://wiki.freeswitch.org/wiki/Event_Socket_Outbound) FreeSwitch documentation).
 The server is available at a pre-defined port which the `socket` dialplan application will specify.